How To Put On A School Musical – The Ultimate Guide

 And, saving the most important question for last, does the story really grab you?
 Not just in a “nice” way but in a “I really need to show this to the world” way!
 The play really needs to matter and have something worthwhile to say, both to your cast and to your audience.
 It is surprising how immersed a cast can become in the story they are trying to tell.
 The more they warm to it and believe in it, the harder they will work to bring it to life.

 Need some examples?
-Allow us to help you out by directing you to our brilliant selection of upbeat, crowd-pleasing musicals for primary school and senior school which really embody the above philosophy.
+Allow us to help you out by directing you to our brilliant selection of upbeat, crowd-pleasing musicals for primary school and secondary school which really embody the above philosophy.
 You can hear song clips and read script samples at your leisure with every single one.

 2. Fun Auditions